- Africa for AFS Afriholics!

 Baggage– Think light to ease your burden, not like you’re fleeing your homeland.
 You change hotel properties several times.
 1 carry-on bag& 1 medium suitcase not to exceed 45lbs – weigh on a bathroom scale – are ideal.
 This weight limit is set for our porterage and luggage vans.
 If you overpack by adding side pre-or post-trip luggage, make prior plans as to where to stow the excess luggage.
 You may be responsible for any overage charges.
 So many cool new luggage trackers with GPS available now to prevent lost baggage!
 We like LugLoc, DynoTag, Samsung or Apple Trackers.
 The new hard cases are difficult to fit in coach storage.
 Be sure to attach ID to both bags.
 Leave space for great souvenirs.

 Packing – Check Google Weather a week prior to departure.
+November is summer in this part of the world and the perfect time to visit.
 Temps should be in the 90’s.
-February is the middle of summer here.
-Pack casual summer clothing.
-Bring light jacket for plane and early morning safaris.
-Read Packing 101 in Heading Abroad with AFS https://www.afstravelers.com/heading-abroad/
+Read Suzy’s Africa below and Packing 101 in Heading Abroad with AFS https://www.afstravelers.com/heading-abroad/

 Be sure you bring New Bills (dates after 2016) as countries may not accept older bills when changing money.

 Gratuities – (Prepaid) It’s protocol to tip our local guides, assistants, porters, drivers and ground staff.
-Guidelines have increased globally, but around $10 to $15 per day should cover all for the trip.
-A $85 total will be added to your invoice.
+Guidelines have increased globally.
+A $90 total has been added to your invoice.
 Please understand this is only the suggested minimum.
 For ease of distribution, your GTL will tip the different ground services for the entire group each day.
+She will tell you how to tip game drivers on own per vehicle.
+(Tipping on safaris can be complex as you will have your allotted ranger throughout your stay in Kruger whom you will get to know and love.
+Rangers average $10 a day.
+Please bring envelope of $25-30.)
+Salanda will advise you there.

 Photography – Before taking pictures of locals, know it is polite to ask.
 Your AFS Private Facebook Group Page is a great way to share your best shots with each other.
 AFS loves photos with group participants (not typical churches, monuments, or any shot that looks like you pulled it off of the net, etc.) for our website.
 The best photos are ones that include a group member with a local, children, animals, or at iconic sites in the same frame!

-Roomies – Single supplements have significantly increased – if available at all.
-Save money and buy yourself an awesome local gift.
-We all live alone, but save money when traveling by rooming together.
+Roomies – We all live alone, but save money when traveling by rooming together.
 Suzy spends a lot of time on roommate matching.
 99% of our clients are wonderful and you’re only in your room to sleep at night.
 Note, kindness begets kindness.

 Leisure Time – For your free time, it’s best to arrive and ask our local expert guides for suggestions.
 We notice many newer clients pre-plan many activities on the AFS trip well before they arrive, often with disappointing results.
 Our daily itineraries are pretty full, but there will be some free time.
 Expert travelers revel in the element of surprise in a new destination and allow the wind to blow them where it will.
 Use Google Maps on your phone to find everything nearby.